-In a further attempt to decipher AES using impedance data and evaluate \textit{RandOhm}, we conducted CIMA using a standard Hamming Weight (HW) model.
+\textbf{Correlation Impedance Analysis.} In a further attempt to break AES using impedance data and evaluate \textit{RandOhm}, we conducted CIMA attacks using a standard Hamming Weight (HW) model.
 This experiment involved analyzing 10,000 measurement traces, focusing on a frequency range of 2GHz to 3GHz, with 3000 linearly distributed frequency points.
-The correlation index results from CIMA attack are presented in Figure \ref{fig:cima_leak}.

-Moreover, to confirm the effectiveness of the proposed mitigation we also perform correlation analysis based on number of using traces.
-Figure \ref{fig:cima_leak_trace} shows the progressive maximum correlation of the correct key up until 10,000 traces for each of the experiments.
+The correlation index results from CIMA attack are presented in Fig.~\ref{fig:cima_leak}.
+Moreover, to confirm the effectiveness of the proposed mitigation we also perform correlation analysis based on the number of traces.
+Fig.~\ref{fig:cima_leak_trace} shows the progressive maximum correlation of the correct key up to 10,000 traces for each of the experiments.
 Similarly, it is observed that correlation leakage does not increase to the limit of 10,000 traces.

-In order to evaluate \textit{RandOhm} against CIMA, we increase the number of traces to 100,000 traces and perform the similar analysis when \textit{RandOhm} is activated.
-Figure \ref{fig:cima_trace} depicts the progressive maximum correlation in the frequency domain as the number of used traces increases.
-As highlighted in Figure , the correct key shows a maximum correlation in multiple frequency points (highlighted in dark blue), where the proposed MTD mitigates the information leakage exploited by correlation in the frequency domain.
+To evaluate \textit{RandOhm} against CIMA, we increase the number of traces to 100,000 traces and perform a similar analysis when \textit{RandOhm} is activated.
+Fig.~\ref{fig:cima_trace} depicts the progressive maximum correlation in the frequency domain as the number of used traces increases.
+As highlighted in Fig.~\ref{fig:cima_trace_a}, the correct key shows a maximum correlation in multiple frequency points (highlighted in dark blue), where the proposed MTD strategy mitigates the information leakage exploited by correlation in the frequency domain.